Optimizing Thyroid Hormone Conversion

 Addressing the considerations above is just “good medicine” anyway.
 All are a recipe for optimizing your health and living your best life.
 The added benefit is that you’ll get way more mileage from any efforts—pharmaceutical or nonpharmaceutical—in optimizing your thyroid health.

-If you’d like to talk through any of this, we invite you to schedule a Jumpstart session with either Dr. Elizabeth or me.
-Rest assured, it IS a coaching session and at the end of the conversation, we’d share with you what it would look like to move forward with a private coaching program.
+If you’d like to talk through any of this, I invite you to schedule a Jumpstart session with me.
+Rest assured, it IS a coaching session and at the end of the conversation, I’ll share with you what it would look like to move forward with a private coaching program.